-A few days ago I wrote a comment on Facebook in which I stated that I still visit mainstream bodybuilding sites such as T-Nation, Bodybuilding.com, StartingStrength.com and many more.
-One person contacted me and asked why am I going to those sites, when I know very well that most of the information is backed by steroid users and is highly unrealistic.
+A few days ago I wrote a comment on Facebook in which I stated that I still visit mainstream bodybuilding sites such as T-Nation, Bodybuilding.com and StartingStrength.com.
+A reader asked why am I going to those sites despite knowing that most of the information is backed by steroid users and therefore highly unrealistic.

 I visit those sites for two main reasons:

 - To know the trends in the muscle world.

 I can also pick up something useful here and there, especially when there is less moderation.
 However, I still consider the mainstream media cancer when you have not been properly immunized.
 Inexperienced people can easily get lost in the never-ending propaganda and disinformation.

 You have to understand that the main goal of the media is not to inform you but to present a combination of facts and fiction that serves the agenda.

 If the main motto of a site is: “You can’t be as big as the guys you see in our pictures naturally.”, fewer people will get hooked.
 Similar strategies do not work.
 That’s why it’s better to give people false hope.